 The code above does the following:

-• Defines a loadConversation function which calls the /api/c route to fetch the conversation history based on the particular slug (i.e. the conversation ID).
+route to fetch the conversation history based on the particular slug (i.e. the conversation ID). - Uses the

-• Uses the useConversation hook by ElevenLabs to display the toast when the instance is connected, and to sync the real-time message to Postgres using the onMessage callback.
+hook by ElevenLabs to display the toast when the instance is connected, and to sync the real-time message to Postgres using theonMessage

-• Defines a connectConversation function that instantiates a private conversation with the agent after obtaining a signed URL using the /api/i route.
+function that instantiates a private conversation with the agent after obtaining a signed URL using the/api/i

-• Defines a disconnectConversation function that disconnects the ongoing conversation with the agent.
+function that disconnects the ongoing conversation with the agent. - Creates a

 'use client';